monwara98/viagogo-coding-challenge/README.md

 1. How might you change your program if you needed to support multiple events at the same location?

+If I needed to support multiple events at the same location, then in my Coordinate constructor, I would pass a vector of type Event.
+This would then enable a single Coordinate to support multiple events.
+The Event constructor would no longer accept a Coordinate object as an argument.

 2. How would you change your program if you were working with a much larger world size?

+I would modify my code so that it would be more precise in the sense where the x and y coordinates as well as the price of the tickets are allowed to be decimal (i.e. double).
+I would have multiple constructors in the Coordinate class so that there would be an option for a Coordinate to have no events.